mitshah1207/avon/README.md

 - Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner

 ## Feeding
+**Main meals:**
 - Twice per day (8am and 6pm), "Essential Foods", 100g each time.
 All food is grain-free, without meat derivatives
-- Feeding of meals is through hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
+- OPTION 1: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
-  - ALTERNATIVE 1: feed meal through Kong wobbler
+- OPTION 2: feed meal through Kong wobbler
-  - ALTERNATIVE 2: feed meal through structured walk
+- OPTION 3: feed meal through structured walk
-  - ALTERNATIVE 3: rarely give it for 'free' in a bowl, and is reserved if has had a particularly stressful day recently, or on occasion to give him a break.
+- OPTION 4: rarely give it for 'free' in a bowl, and is reserved if has had a particularly stressful day recently, or on occasion to give him a break.
 He will eat this meal within one minute if this method is used.

-- **Treats** (NB: walk-specific treats must not be used in the home as treats):
+**Treats** (NB: walk-specific treats must not be used in the home as treats):
   - Home - carrot cube chunks (too much causes diarrhoea), kibble, radishes, banana, peanut butter
   - On walks - kibble, higher value meat pate or cheese

-- **Long lasting chews** - enjoys a selection of pigs ears, feet, lamb legs etc. He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.
-Can take 30-60 minutes to get through and will calm down.
+**Long lasting chews**
+- enjoys a selection of pigs ears, feet, lamb legs etc.
+- He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.
+- Can take 30-60 minutes to get through and will calm down.
 One per day as required.

 ## Toilet
 - Usually goes twice per day and can last 12 hours comfortably without problem.
 Well toilet trained.
 - In desperate scenarios (has happened when unwell once) will whine AND go to the door with scraping at the door

 ## Play
 - Likes to tug with rope toy, and other sturdy items (e.g. mop head)
 - Likes to chase plastic bags, balls, and other fast moving objects
 - Note may need to be 'activated' - two people encouragingly play with each other and invite him to join to get him involved.